rdeioris/UnrealSTL/README.md

 # UnrealSTL
-Unreal Engine pluging for importing and exporting STL files in both Editor and Runtime
+Unreal Engine plugin for importing and exporting STL files in both Editor and Runtime